The pandemic prevents in-person readings or book tours, so I’m offering Personalized, signed copies of any title delivered by mail anywhere in U.S.

-Morgan is an artist, Bryce plays ragtime piano, and Jack is fascinated with science.
-Theirs is a time period bursting with new inventions—the Gramophone, Marconi’s wireless, Edison’s electric lights, automobiles—and the Wright brothers’ first flight.
-But the big event of 1904 is the Louisiana Purchase Exposition, popularly known as the St. Louis World’s Fair.
+Mo is an artist, Bryce plays ragtime piano, and science fascinates Julius.
+The new century is bursting with whizz-bang marvels—the Gramophone, Marconi’s wireless, Edison’s electric lights, automobiles—and the Wright brothers’ first flight.
+But the must-see event of 1904 is the Louisiana Purchase Exposition, popularly known as the St. Louis World’s Fair.

-The men head to St. Louis.
-Although they’d been planning to go anyway, some Irishmen angry about their dalliances with a colleen make leaving sooner seem prudent.
-In addition to the Fair, the city is home to Scott Joplin, whom Bryce hopes to meet.
+Besides the Fair, St. Louis is home to Ragtime composer, Scott Joplin, whom Bryce hopes to meet.
 Ragtime has become the national craze, although the St. Louis Dispatch criticized it as “a veritable call of the wild which mightily stirred the pulses of city-bred people,” a sentiment echoed by Bryce’s mother.

 The New Mexico pavilion features a tribe of Pueblo Indians who live on the fairgrounds.
 Bryce finds the simplicity of native life a stark contrast to the complications of Park Avenue society.
-For Jack, wondrous new inventions and demonstrations of electromagnetism in the Palace of Electricity are irresistible.
-The draw for Morgan is the Palace of Arts, exhibiting important artwork from around the world.
+For Julius, wondrous new inventions and demonstrations of electromagnetism in the Palace of Electricity are irresistible.
+The draw for Mo is the Palace of Arts, exhibiting important artwork from around the world.
+And the Jones sisters have English lords squiring them around the Fair.

-Taos seemed like the perfect setting.
-Today, Taos is a renowned artist colony, but my characters move there a decade before the Taos Art Society forms.
+Taos seems like the perfect setting.
+Today, Taos is a renowned artist colony, but this story takes place a decade before the Taos Art Society forms.
 Taos’ appeal to artists had its genesis in the early 1900s when artists Ernie Blumenschein and Bert Phillips broke a wagon wheel there on their way to Mexico.
 The two men became enchanted with the light and stayed.
 Word spread, and fellow artists began visiting Taos.

 It is a current misconception that free love was an invention of the 1960s, when in fact, two sisters in New York, Victoria Woodhull and Tennessee Claflin advocated free love and equality between sexes a century before the hippies.
 They gave lectures about it in Carnegie Hall to crowds of six thousand.
 Jack, Morgan, and Bryce are familiar with Woodhull’s writings on free love and enthusiastic proponents.

-She brings into the story the Celtic concept of Thin Places—special places in nature where the Irish believe the distance between heaven and earth is narrowest.
-The Taos Mountains are famous not only for the artistic quality of light, but some people also claim a mystical hum can be heard there.
+She brings into the story the Celtic concept of Thin Places —special places in nature where the Irish believe the distance between heaven and earth is narrowest.
+The Taos Mountains are famous not only for the artistic quality of light, but some people also claim to hear a mystical hum there.
 Morgan suggests Taos may have its own Thin Place.

 Calamities pile up.
 The Universalist’s sermons don’t go over well in Catholic Taos, and the ensuing religious conflict hurts the emporium’s business.
 Meanwhile, the men lose a lucrative Gramophone deal, and while Morgan’s trying to fix that, they get shaken down by a brothel owner.
 Then, Jack’s landlady dies, leaving him responsible for her nearly grown daughters.
 Oh yeah, and Bryce quits to join a peyote cult.

-Yet even as the partners fail at transforming Taos, Taos begins to transform them.
+Yet even as the partners fail at transforming Taos, Taos transforms them.
 And by the time the emporium goes belly up, they are ready to start their lives over again.

-Meet a Paris Flapper—Cherie, an American flapper living it up in Paris, never intends to go back to her tiny hometown, Taos, New Mexico.
+Meet a Paris Flapper—Cherry, who now calls her self Cherie, has become a flapper and is living it up in Paris.
+She never intends to go back to her tiny hometown, Taos, New Mexico.
 Ragtime is old hat, World War I is over, and the Roaring Twenties are underway.

 In the aftermath of World War I, flappers are in full evidence in both America and Europe.
 Youth live like there is no tomorrow, especially the flappers, women who bob their hair, wear short skirts and makeup, listen to jazz, engage in casual sex, and otherwise flout what is considered acceptable behavior.